Liturgical-Calendar/liturgy-components-js/README.md

 * `dateFormat(DateFormat.DAY_ONLY)`: sets how the date should be displayed in the Date column.
 You can import the `DateFormat` enum to assist with these values: `DateFormat.FULL`, `DateFormat.LONG`, `DateFormat.MEDIUM`, `DateFormat.SHORT`, `DateFormat.DAY_ONLY`.
 Values of `FULL`, `LONG`, `MEDIUM` and `SHORT` correspond with the values that can be set on the `dateStyle` parameter of an `Intl.DateTimeFormat` instance, whereas `DAY_ONLY` will display only the day of the month and the weekday
 * `columnOrder(ColumnOrder.GRADE_FIRST)`: whether the event details column should come before the liturgical grade column.
 You can import the `ColumnOrder` enum to assist with these values: `ColumnOrder.GRADE_FIRST`, `ColumnOrder.EVENT_DETAILS_FIRST`.
 * `gradeDisplay(GradeDisplay.ABBREVIATED)`: whether the liturgical grade should be displayed in full or abbreviated form.
 You can import the `GradeDisplay` enum to assist with these values: `GradeDisplay.FULL`, `GradeDisplay.ABBREVIATED`.
-* `attachTo( elementSelector )`: the element in which the web calendar will be rendered, every time the calendar is updated
+* `attachTo( elementSelector )`: the selector for the DOM element in which the web calendar will be rendered, every time the calendar is updated
 * `listenTo( apiClient )`: the `WebCalendar` instance will listen to the `calendarFetched` event emitted by the `ApiClient` instance, and update the calendar when the event is triggered.
 If the `ApiClient` instance is configured to listen to the `CalendarSelect` instance, the `WebCalendar` instance will dynamically update the calendar based on the selected calendar; if it is configured to listen to the `ApiOptions` instance, the `WebCalendar` instance will dynamically update the calendar based on the selected options.

 Example: